daniel-ziorli/daniel-ziorli.github.io/tdlab.md

 ## Job Description
 ---
 <img src="https://www.careergirls.org/wp-content/uploads/2015/06/Computer_Programmer1920X10180.jpg"/>
-My primary role at TD was to work with the mobile peer to peer team to develope their app.
-Allthough this was my primary job their were so many other things that I did like; doing market research, building furnature, going through design sprints, doing user testing and so much more.
-The open endedness of TD's work enviroment allowed me to get a greated understanding of how tech should be done in a start up enviroment, how to get things done with the limited resources at hand and have a great time doing it.
+My primary role at TD was to work with the mobile peer to peer team to develop their app.
+Although this was my primary job their were so many other things that I did like; doing market research, building furniture, going through design sprints, doing user testing and so much more.
+The open endedness of TD's work environment allowed me to get a greater understanding of how tech should be done in a startup environment, how to get things done with the limited resources at hand and have a great time doing it.

 ## Conclusions
 ---